{ Adopted on: 11 June 1975 }

 (7) Titles of nobility or distinction shall neither be conferred upon, nor recognized in Greek citizens.

-(1) Each person is entitled to develop his personality freely and participate in the social, economic, and political life of the country62, provided that he does not encroach upon the rights of others, the Constitution, or bona mores.
+Article 5 [Freedom, Integrity](1) Each person is entitled to develop his personality freely and participate in the social, economic, and political life of the country

 (2) All persons within the Greek State enjoy full protection of their life, honor, and freedom, irrespective of nationality, race, creed, or political allegiance.
 Exceptions shall be permitted in such cases as are provided for by international law.
 Aliens persecuted for acts carried out in defence of their freedom shall not be extradited.